-During the last weeks of January (2018), nation state actors from APT32 (Lotus Blossom) conducted a targeted malspam campaign against the Association of Southeast Asian Nations (ASEAN) countries.
-This isn't terribly surprising considering the group's watering hole activity against ASEAN websites-as observed in the Fall of 2017.
-In another apparent prong of attack, the new campaign delivers a malicious RTF document-posing as an ASEAN Defence Minister's Meeting (ADMM) directory (decoy) that also carries an executable (payload) embedded as an OLE object, the Elise backdoor.
+During the last weeks of January (2018), nation state actors from Lotus Blossom conducted a targeted malspam campaign against the Association of Southeast Asian Nations (ASEAN) countries.
+Just months after the APT32 watering hole activity against ASEAN-related websites was observed in Fall 2017, this new activity clearly indicates the association (ASEAN) clearly remains a priority collection target in the region.
+This new Lotus Blossom campaign delivers a malicious RTF document posing as an ASEAN Defence Minister's Meeting (ADMM) directory (decoy) that also carries an executable (payload) embedded as an OLE object, the Elise backdoor.

-The Elise backdoor is not new malware and has been successfully diagnosed in the past by Industry researchers (e.g. Palo Alto Unit 42's 2015 report) and more recently by Volexity and Accenture .
+The Elise backdoor is not new malware and has been successfully diagnosed in the past by Industry researchers (e.g. Palo Alto Unit 42's 2015 report) and more recently by Volexity and Accenture.
 Each of these are valuable resources to understanding the Elise malcode, infection process, and known capabilities of the backdoor.
 In addition, a current ANY.RUN playback of our observed Elise infection is also available.